vl-14/vl-app/README.md

 Before deploying, ensure you've set up all necessary environment variables.
 Check out `.env.local.example` for a reference of the required variables.

+## 📋 Development To-Do List

+-   [ ] **Loading Actions**:
+    -   Implement handling of loading actions using Redux state.
+    -   Integrate a loading overlay for better user experience.
+    -   Incorporate animations for a smoother transition during loading.

+---

 ## 🙌 Acknowledgements

 -   Thanks to the open-source community for the various packages and tools that made this project possible.